 Let’s start first with the basics of what a plank is.
-Put simply, a plank is a core strengthening exercise that will improve your stability.
-It is also known as “the bridge” and involves long-hold muscle contractions like many yoga poses.
+Put simply, a plank is a core-strengthening exercise that will improve your stability.
+It is similar to another core exercise known as “the bridge.”
+It involves long-hold muscle contractions, as do many yoga poses.

 It’s a very simple exercise that will help you build strength.
-In some ways, it’s similar to being in an extended push-up position, which at first sounds great that you don’t have to move up and down to do push-ups.
-But it gets tiring fast!
+In some ways, it’s similar to being in an extended push-up position.
+That sounds great at first – push-ups without the ups and downs!
+But you’ll feel the burn just as quickly.

 Benefits of Planks

 The benefits to planks are many.
-Not only are you getting a great exercise for “your deep inner core” in the words of certified personal trainer Adam Rosante but you’re also getting a workout for your entire body, engaging your arms, glutes, and quads.
+Not only are you getting a great exercise for “your deep inner core” in the words of certified personal trainer Adam Rosante.
+You’re also getting a workout for your entire body, engaging your arms, glutes, and quads.

 Works Your Core

-It’s important to work your core because they support your spine and pelvis, essential components for everything you do on a daily basis.
+It’s important to work your core, because those muscles support your spine and pelvis, essential components for everything you do on a daily basis.
 And you don’t need any special equipment.
 It’s a bodyweight exercise, so all you need is yourself.

 For Every Age

-Planks are also versatile for a wide variety of ages.
-You can do them as a kid or even as a senior if you’re still in good shape.
+Planks are also versatile for a wide variety of ages, kids to seniors.
 Plus, it’s something that can “grow” with you.
 If you start to do more strength training, you’ll also be building up your core more too.